-- Overnight llama packing experience - Completion of at least two PLTA sanctioned Master level pack trials - Apprenticeship under an Approved Trial Certifier at one additional Advanced or Master level trial
+- Overnight llama packing experience - Completed at least two PLTA sanctioned Master level pack trials - Apprenticed under an approved trial certifier at one additional Advanced or Master level trial OR - Overnight llama packing experience - Completed at least one PLTA sanctioned Master level pack trial - Attended a PLTA Trial Certifier's Workshop

-OR

-- Overnight llama packing experience - Completion of at least one PLTA sanctioned Master level pack trials - Attendance at a PLTA Trial Certifier's Workshop

-During 2015 the PLTA Board of Directors added the requirement that persons wanting to become Certifiers must begin the process by taking a written test.
+Persons wanting to become Certifiers must begin the process by taking a written test.
 This is a pass/fail open book test on the contents of the current PLTA Pack Trial Handbook.
 It is administered by an active authorized Certifier and it must be passed with a score of 90% correct, however, the applicant is allowed to revise answers until they are correct.
 The point of the test is to ensure that the applicant is thoroughly familiar with pack trial regulations as presented in the Handbook.